Banking Bank Reviews

 SoFi doesn't charge fees for the following banking activities or services:

-SoFi does, however, charge a fee of $30 for outbound wire transfers.
+SoFi does, however, charge a $30 fee for outbound wire transfers.

 SoFi Plus

-SoFi Plus is a premium membership that offers extra benefits to SoFi account holders, including unlimited sessions with financial planners, APY boosts, loan APR discounts, and a cash-back boost on eligible SoFi credit cards.
+I think one of SoFi's most unique selling points is SoFi Plus.12 It's a premium membership that offers extra benefits to SoFi account holders, including unlimited sessions with financial planners, APY boosts, and a cash-back boost on eligible SoFi credit cards.

 If you have a SoFi Checking and Savings account or credit card, you're already a SoFi member eligible for SoFi benefits.
-To upgrade to a SoFi Plus membership, you can either:
+SoFi Plus membership costs $10 per month.

 SoFi customer reviews and experience

-SoFi has a strong Trustpilot rating of 4.2 out of 5 stars on over 10,000 reviews.
+SoFi has a strong Trustpilot rating of 4.0 out of 5 stars with more than 10,000 reviews.
 People praise the ease of the personal loan application process and the friendliness of customer support.

 SoFi's average customer rating with the Better Business Bureau is poor, though these tend to skew negative for many financial companies.
-It's rated 1.28 out of 5 stars based on reviews from over 300 customers.
-Some people complain of their accounts being restricted and having difficulty getting help.
+It's rated 1.29 out of 5 stars based on reviews from over 300 customers.
+Some people complain that their accounts are restricted and that they have difficulty getting help.

-SoFi's mobile app is highly rated on the App Store (4.8 out of 5 stars) and Google Play Store (4.2 out of 5 stars).
+SoFi's mobile app is highly rated on the App Store (4.7 out of 5 stars) and decently rated on the Google Play Store (3.9 out of 5 stars).

 What we like about SoFi

 SoFi also stands out for offering high APYs on both checking and savings balances.
-The bank offers unique membership perks as well, including financial planning and community resources to help you manage your finances.
-It's also possible to qualify for SoFi Plus, the upgraded membership program, without paying a cent.
+The bank also offers unique membership perks, including financial planning and community resources to help you manage your finances.

 SoFi alternatives